To enrich the lives of our community through sustainable urban agriculture.

 People experiencing a direct and deep connection with plants, the land and each other.

-Instructor Tracy Bellehumeur has been raising her own bees for 5 years using organic methods.
+Instructor Tracy Bellehumeur has been raising her own bees for 6 years using organic methods.
 She is an avid gardener, crafter, mother and engineer.
-The beekeeping series has been designed by Julie Finley-Ridinger, a Top Bar beekeeper of 15 years.
+The beekeeping series has been designed by Julie Finley-Ridinger, a Top Bar beekeeper of over 15 years.
 An interview with Tracy can be found at: www.inspiredbeeing.com/2011/06/09/thefarmgirls/.

 Class I: Introduction to Top Bar Beekeeping